varunkulkarni1306/DragDropApplication/README.md

 # DragDropApplication
-Simple drag and drop application using PyQT5
+drag and drop application using PyQT5